Nangeli From Kerala: The Woman Who Brought Casteism To Its Knees With Her Rebellion

 Nangeli’s story, amongst many others which speak of the silent strength of true heroes, is suppressed due to the overwhelming narrative of the patriarchal and Brahmanical history of our country.
 Manu S Pillai further states, “When Nangeli stood up, squeezed to the extremes of poverty by a regressive tax system, it was a statement made in great anguish about the injustice of the social order itself.
 Her call was not to celebrate modesty and honour; it was a siren call against caste and the rotting feudalism that victimised those in its underbelly who could not challenge it.
 She was a heroine of all who were poor and weak, not the archetype of middle-class womanly honour she has today become.
 But they could not admit that Nangeli’s sacrifice was an ultimatum to the order, so they remodelled her as a virtuous goddess, one who sought to cover her breasts rather than one who issued a challenge to power.”

 Excavation of stories, forgotten, known but unwritten, and those which remain unknown due to lack of an audience, must benefit from the light of awareness.
-Nangeli’s story still hunts for pages to be written on but percolating her story will make her a powerful agent in our present day.
+Nangeli’s story is still searching for pages to be written on but percolating her story will make her a powerful agent in our present day.
 This road that we trudge on today, has benefitted from the trailblazing gestures of Nangeli.
-And though the rust under us might have been replaced by concrete, it will not bode well for us to forget that our present is still founded on the shoulders of a faulty, often injustice laden history and tales of resistance are necessary for a better, more inclusive, future.
+Although the rust under us might have been replaced by concrete, it will not bode well for us to forget that our present is still founded on the shoulders of a faulty, injustice laden history, and that tales of resistance are necessary for a better, more inclusive, future.

 logo